 Urgency that is a result of negligence or delay on the part of the investigator or staff to submit an iStar application in time for the regular review process to be completed does not meet the criteria for Urgent Review.

-In the event that a new study application is initially submitted without an Urgent Review request and the funding agency informs the investigator of imminent funding and the need for IRB approval, the IRB should be notified via the “send message to IRB” function in iStar.
+In the event that a new study application is initially submitted without an Urgent Review request and the funding agency informs the investigator of imminent funding and the need for IRB approval, the IRB should be notified via a simple amendment in iStar.
 Supporting documents must be uploaded with the request.